Skip to Content

 6. Around the World in Eighty Days by Jules Verne

-Fogg’s drive to explore the world in the 1800s will inspire young kids and teens to take off on their own adventure in the 21st century.
+Fogg’s drive to explore the world in the 1800s will inspire young kids and teens to take off on their own adventures in the 21st century.

-This book is so fun because it takes place in a time where travel was still a bit uncommon and it took a lot more effort to get places.
+This book is so fun because it takes place when travel was still uncommon, and it took a lot more effort to get places.
 It’s a great conversation starter to talk with your kids about their dream travel destinations.

 After you read the book, you can watch the movie for a family movie night.
-It’s a bit different than the book, but the same concept.
-Or, see if the play is coming to your city (it’s super funny!)
+It’s a bit different from the book but the same concept.
+Or, see if the play is coming to your city (it’s super funny!).

 BUY IT NOW